The Paths to Choreography Extraction: Core Choreographies and Stateful Processes

 The syntax of SP is given in Figure~\ref{fig:sp_syntax}.
 Networks $N$ are parallel compositions of processes $\actor{\pid p}{}{B}$, read ``process $\pid p$ has behavior $B$''.
 An output term $\asend{\pid q}{e};B$ sends the result of evaluating $e$ to $\pid q$, and then proceeds as $B$.
 Outputs are meant to synchronize with input terms at the target process, i.e., $\arecv{\pid p};B$, which receives a value from $\pid p$ to be stored locally and then proceeds as $B$.
 Term $\asel{\pid q}{l};B$ sends the selection of the branch labeled $l$ to $\pid q$.
 Branches are offered by the receiver with term $\abranch{\pid p}{\{ l_i : B_i\}_{i\in I}}$, which offers a choice among the labels $l_i$ to $\pid p$.
 When one of these labels is selected, the respective behavior $B_i$ is run.
 Term $\cond{\eqcom{\pcont}{\pid q}}{B_1}{B_2}$ communicates with process $\pid q$ to check whether it stores the same value as the process running this behavior, in order to choose between the continuations $B_1$ and $B_2$.
 Terms $\rec{X}{B_2}{B_1}$ and $\call X$ are procedure definition and call, respectively.

-The semantics of SP is given by labeled reductions $N,\sigma \lto\lambda N',\sigma'$, with labels $\lambda$ as in CC.\footnote{ In the original presentation of SP~\cite{CM16b}, process values were distributed inside the process terms in $N$, as usual in process calculi.
-This formulation is equivalent, but using the same notation ($\sigma$) as for CC yields clearer formulations of our later results.} Figure~\ref{fig:sp_semantics} shows the key rules (see the appendix for the complete set).
+The semantics of SP is given by labeled reductions $N,\sigma \lto\lambda N',\sigma'$, with labels $\lambda$ as in CC.\footnote{Deviating from~\cite{CM16b}, we model process values using $\sigma$ as for CC, for simplicity.} Figure~\ref{fig:sp_semantics} shows the key rules (see the appendix for the complete set).
 Two processes can synchronize when they refer to each other.
 In rule $\rname{S}{Com}$, an output at $\pid p$ directed at $\pid q$ synchronizes with the dual input action at $\pid q$ -- intention to receive from $\pid p$; in the reductum, $\pid q$'s value is updated.
 The reduction receives the same label as the equivalent communication term in CC.
 The other rules shown are similar.
-The omitted rules are standard, and close the semantics under parallel composition, structural precongruence, and definition of recursive procedures.
+The omitted rules are standard, and close the semantics under parallel composition, structural precongruence, and procedure definitions.

 \begin{example} The following network implements the choreography in Example~\ref{ex:auth_cc}.

 \end{example}

 \smallpar{EndPoint Projection (EPP)} As shown in~\cite{CM16b}, there exists a partial function $\epp\cdot{}:\mbox{CC}\to\mbox{SP}$, called EndPoint Projection (EPP), that produces correct implementations of choreographies.
 EPP produces a parallel composition of processes, one for each process name in the original choreography: $\epp{C}{} = \prod_{\pid p \in \pn(C)} \actor{\pid p}{}{\epp{C}{\pid p}}$.
 The rules for computing $\epp{C}{}$ project the local action performed by the process of interest.
 For example, $\epp{\gencom}{\pid p}=\asend{\pid q}{e}$ and $\epp\gencom{\pid q}=\arecv{\pid p}$.